Washington Elementary School District #6

 Skills required, but not limited to, for this position include:

-While performing the duties of this job, the employee is regularly required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; talk or hear; and taste or smell.
-The employee frequently is required to stoop, kneel, crouch, or crawl.
-The employee is occasionally required to sit and climb or balance.
-The employee must regularly lift and/or move up to 10 pounds and occasionally lift and/or move more than 100 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee frequently is required to stand and walk.
+The employee is occasionally required to sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.
+Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.

 Job Contact Information